SuLab/Applied-Bioinformatics/Module-1_bash-jupyter-git/week1-2_bash.md

     ls -l test.fasta
     ```

-# Homework for Command Line II
+# Practice for Command Line II
 1. Write a bash script with __nano__ editor, which while runing will ask you what's your favorite color and print the answer to the screen.
 2. Download the file __models.txt__ from __/gpfs/home/hdiao/Applied-Bioinformatics-Course/week1-2__ using __scp__, and __append__ "Drosophila melanogaster" into the file.
 3. Log in to HPC, copy the folder __/gpfs/home/hdiao/Applied-Bioinformatics-Course/week1-2__ to your HPC home directory
 4. Run fastqc for the file someRNAseq.fastq.
 Submit a job, check the job process, archive and zip the output files.
 5. Change permission for the file __test.fasta__ so that only owner can read and write it.

-_(Please submit all the codes you used for the questions.)_